 In the 1970s, Gloria ventured into the fashion business by licensing her name and a collection of her paintings for a line of scarves.

 In 1976, she teamed up with Murjani to launch a line of tight-fitting (“like the skin on a grape”!) dark blue jeans with her signature embroidered on the back pocket.
 The jeans also featured a swan logo—a reference to her first acting role in The Swan and also to her membership in Truman Capote’s group of ‘swans’.
-(She is one of the women about whom the character of Holly Golightly from Breakfast at Tiffany’s is based.)
+(She is one of the women on whom the character of Holly Golightly from Breakfast at Tiffany’s is based.)
 Vanderbilt was the first person to exploit a famous family name for denim—effectively creating designer jeans.
 She promoted them in memorable ad campaigns that set new trends in marketing.
 They were an immediate success.
 150,000 pairs of jeans sold out the first day the initial commercial aired on TV.
 She went on national in-store promotional tours akin to movie star appearances.
 The jeans were sexy, flattering, comfortable and had inclusive sizing.
 They are touted as the first skinny jean.
 It was the best selling denim line in America and became a $100 million a year business.

 Designer jeans ad, Reno Gazette Journal, March 2, 1979